-In 2015 Rosá et al.[2] measured mean task slowdown per each task priority value, which at the time were [0,11] numeric values.
-However, in 2019 traces, task priorities are given as a [0,500] numeric value.
-Therefore, to allow for an easier comparison, mean task slowdown values are computed by task priority tier over the 2019 data.
-Priority
+In 2015 Rosá et al.[2] measured mean task slowdown per each task priority value, which at the time were [0,11]

 Figure 6.
 Relative task time (in milliseconds) spent in each execution phase w.r.t. task termination in 2011 and 2019 traces.
 X axis shows task termination type, Y axis shows total time % spent.
 Colors break down the time in execution phases.
 "Unknown" execution times are 2019 specific and correspond to event time transitions that are not consider "typical" by Google.